0dpe/Linux-Journey/README.md

    ```
    [Policies](https://mozilla.github.io/policy-templates/ "Mozilla's GitHub") (view in Firefox internal page with URL `about:policies`; stored in file(s) in `/nix/store/`) are usually declared to allow administrators to set and lock browser settings. `programs.firefox.policies` is declared in `configuration.nix` because the Home Manager option `programs.firefox.policies` does not work.
 Other profile specific Home Manager options in `programs.firefox.profiles` work.\
    Note: The Firefox policy `NoDefaultBookmarks` seems good, but actually breaks Home Manager's `programs.firefox.profiles.<name>.bookmarks` option.
 When any option under `programs.firefox.profiles` (like `programs.firefox.profiles.<name>.bookmarks`) fails, all other options under `programs.firefox.profiles` fail; no error messages are displayed, but the configurations have no effect.
 When `programs.firefox.profiles.<name>.bookmarks` works, it silently overrides the default Firefox bookmarks.\
    `programs.firefox.preferences` declare configuration options [mostly](https://searchfox.org/mozilla-central/source/toolkit/modules/Troubleshoot.sys.mjs#113 "Firefox Source (Searchfox.org)") viewable in Firefox internal page `about:config`; in testing, this option seems to be equivalent to `programs.firefox.policies = { Preferences = {} }`, since the [`Preferences`](https://mozilla.github.io/policy-templates/#preferences "Mozilla's GitHub") policy can be seen in `about:policies`.
 Home Manager's option `programs.firefox.profiles.<name>.settings` also modify options viewable in `about:config`, but the modifications are user specific; the modifications are stored in `~/.mozilla/firefox/<name>/user.js`, which defines overrides to `~/.mozilla/firefox/<name>/prefs.js` (Firefox modifies `prefs.js` when options are changed directly through `about:config`).
 So, to modify `about:config` for all users, using a policy is the only option, and to modify `about:config` for a specific user, using Home Manager's option `programs.firefox.profiles.<name>.settings` is the only option (there is no option for modifying `prefs.js` directly, but modifying `user.js` achieves the same result).
-Also, Home Manager's option `programs.firefox.profiles.<name>.extraConfig` modifies `user.js` as well, as seen in Home Manager's [`mkFirefoxModule.nix`](https://github.com/nix-community/home-manager/blob/afc892db74d65042031a093adb6010c4c3378422/modules/programs/firefox/mkFirefoxModule.nix#L847 "GitHub").
+Also, Home Manager's option `programs.firefox.profiles.<name>.extraConfig` modifies `user.js` as well, as seen in Home Manager's [`mkFirefoxModule.nix`](https://github.com/nix-community/home-manager/blob/afc892db74d65042031a093adb6010c4c3378422/modules/programs/firefox/mkFirefoxModule.nix#L847 "GitHub").\
+   Note: Nearly all Firefox configuration options hidden or shown in `about:config` can be found in [`firefox.js`](https://searchfox.org/mozilla-release/source/browser/app/profile/firefox.js "Firefox Source (Searchfox.org)"), [`all.js`](https://searchfox.org/mozilla-release/source/modules/libpref/init/all.js "Firefox Source (Searchfox.org)"), [`StaticPrefList.yaml`](https://searchfox.org/mozilla-release/source/modules/libpref/init/StaticPrefList.yaml "Firefox Source (Searchfox.org)"), and [MozillaZine](https://kb.mozillazine.org/About:config_entries).
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
    Use `$ firefox` to see that Firefox works.\
    In the terminal, minor error messages appear: